Political make-up of local councils in the United Kingdom: Political control of local government in England

-The table below shows who has political control of each of the 21 non-metropolitan county councils (NMC), the 62 unitary authorities (UA), the 36 metropolitan districts (MD), the 32 London boroughs (LB) as well as the 2 sui generis entities: the City of London (CL) and the Isles of Scilly (IS).
-In total, 153 local government councils.
+The table below shows which party has political control of each of the 21 non-metropolitan county councils (CC), the 62 unitary authorities (UA), the 36 metropolitan boroughs (MB), the 32 London boroughs (LB), the 164 district councils (DC) and the 2 sui generis entities: the City of London (CL) and the Isles of Scilly (IS).
+In total, 314 local government councils.

-The table differentiates between councils fully controlled by one party and others where a certain party leads a coalition that governs the council.
-All parties apart from the Conservatives (CON), Labour (LAB), Liberal Democrats (LDM) and Reform UK (RFM); as well as independents, are grouped in the category: OTHER.
+The table differentiates between councils governed by a single party and others where a party leads a coalition that governs the council.
+Councils not controlled by the Conservatives (CON), Labour (LAB), Liberal Democrats (LDM), Reform UK (RFM) or Greens (GRN) are grouped in the category: OTHER.

-Map showing party control of county, unitary and metropolitan councils as of 21 August 2025.
-Darker colours show councils ran by a single party, pastel colours show councils ran by multiple parties in coalition, with the colour shown being the largest single party or group in the coalition.
-Red councils are ran by Labour, blue by the Conservatives, orange by the Liberal Democrats, purple by Reform UK, green by the Greens, grey by independents and burgundy by Aspire (Tower Hamlets).
+Map showing party control of all lower tier local authorities in England as of 09/05/2026.

+Map showing party control of all upper tier local authorities in England as of 09/05/2026.